BTNSG/plugin-mouseHover/Readme.markdown

 ### Support

-If you have any questions about _mouseHover_, please post them on the [plugin forum](http://btn.sg).
+If you have any questions about __Mouse Hover__, please post them on the [plugin forum](http://btn.sg).
 If you want to shout at us directly, feel free to [drop us an email](mailto://info@btn.sg).
 Also, here's our website.
 (Spoiler alert! building Corona plugins isn't our raison d'etre)

 ## Compatibility